 A second hall next door, referred to as the preparation hall but kept out of the judges’ sight, is reserved for uncorking samples and ensuring anonymity.
 Smoking is similarly forbidden.

 The wine bottles are first placed in a sleeve that hides the shape of the bottle and guarantees sample anonymity.
 Wine glasses are filled in the tasting hall in front of the judges.

 The tasting sessions are held preferably in the mornings.
-Each tasting includes no more than thirty-five spirits samples or fifty wine samples per day.
+Each tasting includes no more than fifty wine samples per day.

 The ‘Asian Wine & Spirit – The Silk Route’ guarantees optimal conditions for judges.

 Each sample is tasted individually and is not compared